QwenLM/Qwen2.5/docs/source/run_locally/ollama.md

 SYSTEM """You are Qwen, created by Alibaba Cloud.
 You are a helpful assistant."""
 ```

-Then create the ollama model by running:
+Then create the Ollama model by running:

 ```bash
 ollama create qwen2.5_7b -f Modelfile
 ```

-Once it is finished, you can run your ollama model by:
+Once it is finished, you can run your Ollama model by:

 ```bash
 ollama run qwen2.5_7b